Societas Rosicruciana in Anglia: 1st Order

-Members of the 1st Order(Fratres) meet in a College which is equivalent to a Freemasons Lodge.
+Members of the 1st Order(Fratres) meet in a College.
 A College is empowered to confer the first four degrees of the society which are known as Grades.
 A minimum of six months must elapse between the receipt of grades.
 However, the emphasis in the work of the society is learning, therefore every member is encouraged to deliver a paper of their own work on some topic of interest in open college.